evothings/ecraft2learn/arduinobot/README.md

     systemctl daemon-reload
     systemctl enable arduinobot
     systemctl start arduinobot

+### Adding demo client
+Arduinobot serves HTTP on port 8080 and offers a REST API there for launching and checking results of jobs.
+But it can also serve the demo HTML5 web client.
+Arduinobot serves any existing directory called `public` from its working directory.
+If you followed instructions above that would be in `/home/pi`.
+Let's create a soft link into the git clone:

+    cd ~
+    ln -s ecraft2learn/arduinobot/client public

+Then you can try pointing your browser to http://raspberrypi.local:8080/index.html

 ## How to run
 Arduinobot is a server and only needs an MQTT server to connect to in order to function.
 Use `--help` to see information on available options: